Agentix-Net/Agentix.Net/README.md

 Create AI-powered REST APIs that can switch between different AI providers based on cost, performance, or availability requirements.

 ### Console Tools
-Build command-line AI tools for developers, with rich interaction capabilities and easy integration into existing workflows.
+Build command-line AI tools for developers with minimal code.
+Just configure your providers and channels, then call `BuildAndRunAgentixAsync()` - the console channel handles all user interaction automatically, including conversation loops, command processing, and error handling.

 ### Multi-Modal Applications
 Combine text, image, and file processing capabilities across different AI providers in a single application.